LexonBlackzz/rednet-radio/README.md

 This project now supports client-side `.dfpwm` playback through the speaker peripheral.

 Normal MP3 links are still just source assets and metadata.
 For in-game playback, tracks should provide a `playback_url` pointing to a `.dfpwm` file.

+NOTE: stations.json and playlists/ folder will be constantly updated, either due to new content or fixes!